-Four Bentley colleagues recognised at Inspiring Automotive Women awards
+Four Bentley colleagues recognised at Inspiring Women in Automotive awards

 An engineering project manager, a manufacturing co-ordinator, a recruitment manager and one of Bentley’s board members have been recognised at the first “Inspiring Women in Automotive” awards.

 The awards are organised by the Automotive 30% Club, which aims to achieve a greater gender balance within the automotive industry, with the aim of filling at least 30% of key leadership positions in the member organisations with women by 2030.

 The nominations for women who are an inspiration to their colleagues, celebrate Engineering Project Manager, Victoria Woolley; Recruitment Manager, Claire Keith; Manufacturing Project Co-ordinator, Phoebe Jay, and Dr. Astrid Fontaine, Bentley’s Member of the Board for People, Digitalisation and IT.
 All four are based at Bentley Motors’ headquarters in Crewe.

 Dr. Astrid Fontaine, Bentley’s Member of the Board for People, Digitalisation & IT says:

 “I am humbled by the feedback from my colleagues that I inspire their daily actions and share my vision of an inclusive work environment at Bentley.
 Congratulation to my co-workers Victoria, Claire and Phoebe.
 The variety of their roles here in Crewe demonstrates the wide range of career opportunities for women in the automotive industry.
 Again, I want to thank every colleague that sees us as an inspiration as we continue on our extraordinary journey to inclusiveness.”

 “I’m honoured to have received this award and it’s all the more special to know that I was nominated for it by my peers.
 Awards like this are a great way to highlight the contribution that women are making to the motor industry, and the support that we give each other is vital to continue to inspire future generations”.